August 20, 2024

 “One way to improve energy resilience is to install technology that provides backup power, like solar and storage systems.
 You can do this at a household level, or at the community scale with a resilience hub, which provides people a place they can go during an outage to access reliable electricity,” says PSE Healthy Energy Scientist Bethany Kwoka.
 If you use medical services at home, an outage could seriously impact your health, so having household energy resilience can help you avoid that, or throwing away food that goes bad when the refrigerators and freezers fail during power outages.”

+These distributed clean energy systems can be leveraged to lower the frequency of power outages.
+During a recent heat wave in California, over 16,000 household batteries were used to supplement grid power and avoid rolling blackouts—part of a virtual power plant program administered by the California Energy Commission.
 According to Kwoka, investments in community-scale resilience can offer many of the same benefits.
 “Until energy resilience is affordable for all homes, having energy resilience within the community can give people a place to store their medication or charge their devices, and have access to other resources, when those resources aren’t available at home,” says Kwoka.

 What does it mean to increase energy resilience to power outages?